-Farmers who applied for a farmer black bear permit in 2012 or 2013 do not need to re-apply this year provided that their information and farm situation has not changed.
+Farmers who applied for a farmer black bear permit in the past, do not need to re-apply this year provided that their information and farm situation has not changed.
 New farmers and those who did not apply in the past must submit an application.
 These will be reviewed and approved by Law Enforcement.